Florida officer records are live — search the officer testifying against your client, free. Search free →

 ← Forensic Foundation Pack

-Federal CDs facing latent print examiner testimony claiming individualization.
+State and federal defenders facing latent-print examiner testimony claiming individualization.

 FRE 702 motion + cross-exam bank to challenge latent fingerprint testimony.
 PCAST 2016 §5.2 grounded.

-false positives may occur as often as 1 in 18 cases.
+PCAST reported that latent-fingerprint false positives may occur as often as 1 in 18 cases (Miami-Dade 2014 study).

 PDF delivered to your inbox.